A Positive Integration in the Host Country

 These moments allowed us to build real connections and discuss their needs and aspirations for this new phase of life.
 The main priorities identified were :

-Building on our successful first experience with the “host family” program for Ukrainian refugees repatriated during our convoys, and responding to the strong desire of these minors to build relationships, we allocated an additional budget to support these activities.
+Drawing on our successful first experience as a “host family” for Ukrainian refugees repatriated during our convoys, and responding to the young people’s strong desire for connection, we decided to allocate an unplanned budget to support them as best we could !

-We organized cultural and leisure outings with committed volunteers, fostering trust and mutual support between them and the UMRs at the Hospice Général.
+We therefore organized several cultural and leisure outings with committed volunteers, building trust and mutual support between them and the unaccompanied minors from the Hospice Général.

-Despite limited human and financial resources, all stakeholders have expressed strong interest in sustaining and expanding these outings.
+Today, although support structures face significant shortages in human and financial resources, all stakeholders express strong interest in sustaining and expanding these outings.

 What our activities involve ?